morskyjezek/si676-2024-activities/_posts/2024-11-04-logging-in-to-your-server.md

 layout: post
 title:  "Logging In to Your Server"
 date:   2024-11-04
-categories: guides servers omekas cpanel ssh
+categories: guides servers omekas cpanel ssh filezilla
 ---

 This page describes how to log in to your LAMP servers.